gbchu/ezexam/test.typ

   )
 ]

 on a new price and reposted it.
-The #fillin_[]: I hate thisvase.
+The #fillin_[A]: I hate thisvase.
 Maybe you won't.
 In an instant, a woman raced into my house and left happilywith the vase. #fillin_[], I posted more.
 My daily posts and the #fillin_[]I received became aprecious ray of light in the chaos of my house.
 Each exchange provided a chance to#fillin_[] the landfill and to please another person I might not otherwise have #fillin_[].
 I sit in my apartment today, loving each of the #fillin_[] that